kaustavkdas/CLUweb/README.md

-# CLUweb
-ZTF II-CLU Follow-up Web Application
+# ZTF II-CLU Follow-up Web Application

 This is a local Python browser application for tracking candidate sources in the Caltech ZTF Census of the Local Universe (CLU) experiment, a volume-luminosity limited supernova sample.
 The code aggregates sources from the Fritz marshal saved by a scanner to CLU.
 The web application presents plots and tables summarizing these sources and presenting the current classification completeness of the sample.

 # About CLU